 5 Tips for Getting Corporate Sponsorship for Your Nonprofit:

-Philanthropy is typically motivated by altruism and promotes a business as good corporate citizen.
+Philanthropy is typically motivated by altruism and promotes a business as a good corporate citizen.
 Sponsorship offers a return on financial investment.
 Check out this post to learn the differences between corporate philanthropy and sponsorship.

 Stand Our from the hundreds of unsolicited proposals sponsors get every week.
-Ask your board members, volunteers and staff who they know and focus first on those corporations.
+Ask your board members, volunteers, and staff, who they know and focus first on those corporations.
 Other sources to consider: your vendors and the vendors of your supporters

-and know something about your potential sponsors mission, goals and giving policies.
+and know something about your potential sponsors’ mission, goals and giving policies.
 You can often get a sense of how sponsors have supported other charitable causes by looking at their recent annual reports, and press releases

 Think about it ….do businesses like Pepsi really need logo recognition from your non-profit?